nasa/earthdata-search/README.md

     npm run build

+This production build can be run locally with any number of http-server solution.
+A simple one is to use the http-server package

+    npx http-server static/dist

 ### Run the Application Locally

 The local development environment for the static assets can be started by executing the command below in the project root directory: